zena-a/drum-kit/README.md

 # Drum Kit

-Drum kit that can be played with buttons or the keyboard.
+A drum kit simulator that can be played with buttons or the keyboard.

 ## Description